-Back to normal rhythms the next day- which is to say, the gone-and-then-home cadence we march to- and Lane is gone for the rest of the week.
+Back to normal rhythms the next day- which is to say, the gone-and-then-home cadence we military families march to- and Lane is gone for the rest of the week.
 It’s the last week of school, full of celebrations and awards ceremonies, just like any other kid.
 Lane’s trip causes him to miss Brennan Grace’s awards ceremony on Thursday.

 I look out at the audience around me and see Dad’s in business attire sitting next to Momma’s and grandparents, all with their cameras raised.
-I’m taking pictures too, for memory’s sake sure, but also to show her Daddy how she walked up on stage not once, but twice.
+I’m taking pictures too, for memory’s sake sure, but also to show her military Daddy how she walked up on stage not once, but twice.
 I’m taking pictures so that he can see it, too.

 That evening after the awards ceremony, I’m racing the girls into the car for swimming lessons and Brennan races to the bathroom and throws up, no warning.
 Her stomach is tender to the touch and I first take her temperature and then start googling appendicitis.
 As I’m feeling around her stomach pretending I know what I’m doing, my mind goes through scenario planning: “Okay, if I need to race her to the emergency room at midnight, do I wake and take all three girls?
 Who do I call for help?”